ibm-cloud-security/appid-serversdk-nodejs/README.md

 ```
 Note:
 1. This call requires that the user is authenticated with Cloud directory identity provider.
-2. Make sure to set "Allow users to sign up and reset their password" to ON, in Cloud Directory settings that are in AppID dashboard.
+2. Make sure to set "Allow users to sign up and reset their password" to ON, in Cloud Directory settings that are in the App ID dashboard.

-#### Change Password
+### Change Password
 Pass WebAppStrategy "show" property and set it to WebAppStrategy.CHANGE_PASSWORD, will launch the App ID change password from.
 ```javascript
 app.get("/change_password", passport.authenticate(WebAppStrategy.STRATEGY_NAME, {